SuperNova76/FastFrames/docs/tutorial.md

 ```
 specifies the region definition.
 It has the name of the region (to be used in the output) and a selection.
 The selection can be a formula but only simple formulae are encouraged (e.g. simple AND or OR).
 Then, each region has a list of variables for which histograms will be created.
-The variables have a name (to be used in the output), title (the format is `title: x axis title: y axis title`), definition which is a name of the column (i.e. it cannot be a formula) and binning.
+The variables have a name (to be used in the output), title (the format is `title; x axis title; y axis title`), definition which is a name of the column (i.e. it cannot be a formula) and binning.

 The sample definition:
 ```yaml